A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 Martello Restaurant

-Classic dishes like Margherita pizza and Carbonara pasta are available, but if you are interested in trying something different, you’re in the right place.
-The kitchen strives to blend tradition with creativity so indulge in a spicy-sweet ‘nduja and corn pizza or a savoury beet and goat cheese-filled agnolotti.
+This Italian-inspired restaurant offers a delicious array of classic pizzas and pastas dishes like Margherita pizza and Carbonara pasta.
+But if you are interested in trying something different, the kitchen also strives to blend tradition with creativity, serving dishes like a spicy-sweet ‘nduja and corn pizza or a savoury beet and goat cheese-filled agnolotti.

 Finish your weekend at Martello with Sugo Sundays—the restaurant’s ode to the Italian-American red-sauce restaurant.